JuergenGutsch/blog/_source/_posts/2016-08-08-setup-angular2-typescript-aspnetcore-in-visualstudio.md

 In this post I try to explain, how to setup a ASP.NET Core project with Angular2 and typescript in Visual Studio 2015.

+> **UPDATE**
+> This post is now updated to ASP.NET Core 1.0 and Angular2 final.
+I had troubles to create a ASP.NET Core app using .NET Core 1.0.1 in Visual Studio.
+This is why it still uses 1.0.
+The most changes are done in the Angular2 part with the new Module and some other Angular2 dependencies.
+I also changed the `gulpfile.js` to move the needed data in a cleaner way.
+> You will find a working project on GitHub: [https://github.com/JuergenGutsch/angular2-aspnetcore-vs](https://github.com/JuergenGutsch/angular2-aspnetcore-vs)

 There are two ways to setup an Angular2 Application: The most preferred way is to use angular-cli, which is pretty simple.
 Unfortunately the Angular CLI doesn't use the latest version .
 The other way is to follow the tutorial on angular.io, which sets-up a basic starting point, but this needs a lot of manually steps.
 There are also two ways to setup the way you want to develop your app with ASP.NET Core: One way is to separate the client app completely from the server part.
 It is pretty useful to decouple the server and the client, to create almost independent applications and to host it on different machines.
 The other way is to host the client app inside the server app.
 This is useful for small applications, to have all that stuff in one place and it is easy to deploy on a single server.

 In this post I'm going to show you, how you can setup Angular2 app, which will be hosted inside an ASP.NET Core application using Visual Studio 2015.
 Using this way, the Angular-CLI is not the right choice, because it already sets up a development environment for you and all that stuff is configured a little bit different.
 The effort to move this to Visual Studio would be to much.
 I will almost follow the tutorial on [http://angular.io/](http://angular.io/).
 But we need to change some small things to get that stuff working in Visual Studio 2015.